Reviews You Can Rely On

 Cushioning

-new balance fuelcell propel v5 - the fuelcell formulation in this shoe works well for longer...
+new balance fuelcell propel v5 - the fuelcell formulation in the propel v5 works well for longer...

-The FuelCell formulation in this shoe works well for longer distances and easy to moderate efforts.
+The FuelCell formulation in the Propel v5 works well for longer distances and easy to moderate efforts.

 Credit: Nathaniel Bailey